 Weapon managers dictate that education be a slow torture, an intellectual manual at arms and a repetitive drudgery.
 According to them, it should be a drain of time, interest and energy.
 Every hour of every school day, nit-picked and nit-picking teachers disgorge predigested curricula.
 Disinterest in those topics and interest in others are seen as punishable offenses.
-Everyone must drag ass through this dozen-year Calvary, at the pace of the slowest.
+Everyone must drag pass through this dozen-year Calvary at the pace of the slowest.

 From our first day in school to canned graduation rites, we endure years of fostered boredom, meaningless repetition, stifled initiative and quashed curiosity.
 Cultural pap is force-fed and regurgitated in endless competitive examinations.
 Homework merely franchises this intellectual garage sale; it saturates children's private time with mind-numbing drudgery.

-The unlucky poor are stupefied by a lifetime of toxic malnutrition, engineered misery and cultural anxiety, their despair deepened by their inability to fulfill basic needs, achieve basic comforts and the goodwill of the authorities.
+The unlucky poor are stupefied by a lifetime of toxic malnutrition, engineered misery and cultural anxiety, their despair deepened by their inability to fulfill basic needs, achieve basic comforts and secure the goodwill of the authorities.

-It is only recently that bloated industrial capacities caught up with concurrent birth rates by reducing almost the same rates of mass mortality.
-Until then, making weapons and keeping them out of the hands of rebels were self-limiting tasks, and there was some justification to separate trained combatants from civilians.
-These days, that rule no longer applies.
-Now that weapon training has once again become a custom-crafted routine (look at the insertion techniques of a simple commando raid), our social institutions are devolving to medieval levels of hierarchic simplicity.
+It is only recently that bloated industrial capacities caught up with birth rates by reducing almost the same tempo of mass mortality.
+Until then, making weapons and keeping them out of the hands of rebels were self-limiting tasks, and some justification remained to separate trained combatants from civilians.
+That rule no longer holds.
+No difference remains between armed and unarmed combatants.
+We have all become the legitimate targets and the routine victims of warfare.

 For example, military pilots, submariners and commandos undergo elaborate rituals of initiation, training and graduation, rituals like those ancient knights used to undergo.
 Their equipment and steeds cost more and more lifetimes’ wages, too.